 B i o g r a p h y

 Pittsburgh based composer/performer/artist Devon Osamu Tipp (they/them) creates unorthodox musical environments from ostensibly incompatible realms.
 Tipp’s music draws influence from his Japanese roots, his experiences as a jeweler and painter, improvisations with plants, and his studies of gagaku and hogaku in Japan and the US.
-His work focuses on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
+Their work focuses on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
 Their compositions have been performed in the US, Europe, Australia, China and Japan.
 In their sparetime, they enjoy painting, cooking, and playing with their two cats.

 Tipp’s awards include the 2015-16 Listhus Ses Skammdegi AIR Award (Iceland), Rarescale’s 10th Anniversary Composition Competition (student category UK 2013), and first prize in the 2010 Jerome G. Sala Memorial Wind Competition.
 They have received commissions from ensembles such as Kamratōn (Pittsburgh, PA), the Thin Edge New Music Collective (Toronto Canada), and the Oh My Ears!
 Festival (Phoenix, AZ).
 They have been an artist in residence at Leveld Kunstnartun (Ål, Norway), Listhús AiR (Olafsfjördur, Iceland), and La Pantographe (Moutier, Switzerland).
 They have also participated in the Sävellyspaja Summer Masterclass (Finland), Imani Woodwinds Chamber Music Festival, soundSCAPE Festival (Italy), Bowdoin International Music Festival, Valencia International Performance Academy (Spain), Atlantic Music Festival, and has performed at festivals such as 24 Hour Drone at the Hudson Basilica, the International Shakuhachi Festival Prague, and the Oh My Ears!
 Festival in Phoenix Arizona.
 They have performed with the Harry Partch Ensemble at Montclair State University, at the Institute for Medieval Japanese Music at Columbia University, and the University of Pittsburgh Gamelan Ensemble.